 OTHER BITS AND PIECES

 A phone…of course.
 Camera phones have come along in leaps and bounds in recent years and the latest smartphones take exceptional images given their teeny tiny little sensors.
 If it’s good enough for the New York Times or Getty Images then it’s good enough for you.
 I’m currently using an Oppo A58 which I edit 99% of my Instagram photos on.
 The EM1 has Wifi so it’s great being able to get the images off that and on to the phone for editing really quick.

 When editing images my go to app hands down is Snapseed.
 It’s amazing and does everything I need.
 Every image on my Instagram feed has been edited in Snapseed.
 There’s so many different options and the latest upgrade added a tonne of neat features like being able to mask in edits and stack layers just like in Photoshop.
 When I’m on the go and want to get an image out there fast, it’s Snapseed all the way.

 I use Fujifilm’s Cam Remote app to transfer images from Frank to my phone.
-It’s so easy to use and even has a function whereby I can control the camera using my phone (handy for those sneaky street photography shots).
-Of course pretty much every manufacturer has Wifi now with app quality varying by manufacturer.
+It’s the same as Olympus’ offering essentially.
+Of course pretty much every manufacturer has Wi-Fi now with app quality varying by manufacturer.
 I’ve heard some of them are terrible but I’m very happy with Fuji’s offering, does exactly what it says on the tin and quickly.

 So that’s a basic rundown of my gear bar a few items here and there which I haven’t mentioned.
 I could write pages of this kind of stuff but I know people just want to know the basics so hopefully this helps explain a little bit of the behind the scenes of how I take my pictures.
 If you have any specific gear or technique related questions please don’t hesitate to get in touch.